 This information helps us to provide appropriate services and support.

-Signing up to the register enables us to target and direct information which is specific and relevant to your child and families needs and interests.
+Signing up to the Register enables us to target and direct information which is specific and relevant to your child and family's needs and interests.

 Sections in this guide (click title to view)

 - 1. Is the Register for my child?

 - 2. What are the benefits of registering?